-Natasha’s clients include professional services firms, funds, private equity houses, banks, major corporates, company boards and directors and insolvency practitioners.
-She has a wealth of experience advising on matters involving allegations of negligence, particularly in the financial services sector as well as contractual and shareholders' disputes, directors' duties and corporate governance matters
+Natasha’s practice encompasses commercial disputes and class actions, contentious restructuring and insolvency, financial services litigation and expertise in relation to directors’ duties and corporate governance matters.
+Her clients include banks, professional services firms, funds, major corporates, company boards and individual directors and office holders.
+She has a wealth of experience advising on matters involving allegations of negligence, particularly in the financial services sector as well as contractual and shareholders' disputes and director misfeasance.

-Société Générale in relation to High Court proceedings in connection with multi-million dollar transactions entered into with the Libyan Investment Authority, including in the context of concurrent legal and regulatory investigations in multiple jurisdictions
+- Société Générale in relation to High Court proceedings in connection with multi-million dollar transactions entered into with the Libyan Investment Authority

-Bell Pottinger in relation to an independent investigation into its account for Oakbay, a South African conglomerate
+- Bell Pottinger in relation to an independent investigation into its account for Oakbay

-A major plc in relation to a high profile internal investigation
+- A major fashion brand in relation to an independent investigation

 Natasha trained at the firm and joined its disputes team as an associate in 2005.